 Nationality: Italian-American

-Time Living in Japan: More than 10 years
+Time Living in Japan: 13 years

 Employer(s): Freelancer